neam/dna-project-base-stateless-file-management/README.md

 `LOCAL_TMP_FILES_PATH` - to a path where the tenant's local temporary files can be written and read by the php process

+`DATA` - Dataset id which corresponds to the database being used in the current request.
+Enables sharing of the same backing file services for multiple tenants

+Optionally also set the following:

-`PUBLIC_FILES_S3_BUCKET` - Amazon S3 bucket where publicly shared files are to be stored
+`PUBLIC_FILES_S3_BUCKET` - Amazon S3 bucket where publicly shared files are to be stored, prefixed with 's3://'

 `PUBLIC_FILES_S3_REGION` - The region of the S3 bucket